 Side note: gnocchi can be sneaky!
 When you look at the package, at first glance, it may not look like a lot.
 But, let me tell ya, it packs a punch.
 Combined with sausage, talk about hearty and filling.

-Why We Love Gnocchi with Cream Sauce
+Why We Love This Gnocchi With Cream Sauce Recipe

-- With pillowy gnocchi, sausage, mushrooms, spinach and cream, it’s incredibly comforting
+- With pillowy gnocchi, sausage, mushrooms, spinach and cream, it’s incredibly comforting.

 Can I Double This Recipe?